mfssangadji/Routing/README.md

 ### Route controller

-The `controller` key specifies the callable to invoke, or the class name of a callable.
+The `RouteDefinition::CONTROLLER` key specifies the callable to invoke, or the class name of a callable.
+An action can be specified with `RouteDefinition::ACTION` and if the callable uses [ActionTrait][] the call will be mapped automatically to the appropriate method.
-The following value types are accepted:

-- A controller class: `ArticlesShowController`
-- A controller action: `ArticlesController#show`, where `ArticlesController` is the controller class, and `show` is the action.
-- A callable: `function() {}`, `new ArticlesShowController`, `ArticlesController::show`,
-`articles_controller_show`, …
+Controllers can also be defined as service references when the [icanboogie/service] package is used.